what is a machine operator?

 -

-how do I find a job as a machine operator?
+how do I apply for a machine operator job?